johnbillion/action-wordpress-plugin-attestation/README.md

 | `zip-url`         | URL where the plugin zip file is hosted                        | `https://downloads.wordpress.org/plugin/foo.1.2.3.zip` |
 | `zip-sha-256`     | SHA-256 hash of the downloaded plugin zip file                 | `a1b2c3d4e5f6...`                                      |

-## Can't I just use `actions/attest-build-provenance`?
+## Can't I just use `actions/attest` or `actions/attest-build-provenance`?

-This action is a wrapper for the `actions/attest-build-provenance` action provided by GitHub.
-It specifically handles generating an attestation for the zip file of your plugin once it's been deployed to the plugin directory.
+This action is a wrapper for the `actions/attest` action provided by GitHub that specifically handles generating an attestation for the zip file of your plugin once it's been deployed to the plugin directory.
 This facilitates consumers being able to verify the provenance of the zip file that they download from wordpress.org, not just for an artifact on GitHub.

 ## Does this work if my plugin has a build step?